Derek Acorah: Early life and football career

 Acorah was born Derek Francis Johnson on 27 January 1950 in Bootle to merchant sailor Frederick Johnson and Elizabeth Courtney.
 He lived in Scarisbrick near Southport, in North West England.
-Acorah claimed that his first experience with spiritualism happened when he was six, when he saw his deceased grandfather in his grandmother's house.
+Acorah claimed that his first experience with spiritualism happened when he was six, when he said he saw his deceased grandfather in his grandmother's house.
 His grandmother, a psychic, would later influence his decision to become a medium.

 Acorah attended secondary school at Warwick Bolam, and was a keen footballer in his youth, firstly playing for Bootle Boys and then, Wrexham's academy side when he was thirteen.
 He signed schoolboy terms with Liverpool, at the time managed by Bill Shankly.
 Acorah often told of a story where he told Emlyn Hughes to be careful with his new car.
 When Hughes turned up late for training the next day, having written the car off, Shankly had heard of Acorah's mediumship and told him, "Son, where did you get all this from?
 You leave that at home, you just bring your boots here and play football."
 Acorah also claimed that he had spoken to Shankly in the spirit world, in the years following the Scotsman's death.
 Acorah never made an appearance for the first team, and briefly turned out for the reserves, before being released by his hometown club.
 He returned to Wrexham, where he played for about a season, and had stints for Glentoran and Stockport County.
-After the birth of his son, he was asked by the player's union in Manchester if he wanted to play in Australia.
+After the birth of his son, he was asked by the players' union in Manchester if he wanted to play in Australia.
 He discussed the situation with his wife, and they made the move, where he played for USC Lion in the South Australian State League.
 His time at the club was cut short by injury, putting an end to his football career.
 On top of this, his wife suffered from homesickness, so they returned to England, but they split up soon afterwards.
 He then began working as a medium, adopting the surname Acorah, which he claimed came from a Dutch ancestor.